Beginning miniature bookbinding

 - Explain the skill, care and time involved in making small books.

-- Make decorative papers that are fit for covering of miniature books.
+- Make decorative papers that are fit for covering miniature books.

-- Make to scale: a Japanese binding, a flat case-binding and a paper covered binding in a17th century style.
+- Make to scale: a Japanese paper stab binding, a cloth case binding and a 17th century leather/faux leather long-stitch binding.

 - Confidently build on your learning to further your skills and knowledge.